 We spent a one-year camping trip in Patagonia without ever using our onboard freshwater to shower.
 It was a game changer!

-Sadly, Bushranger no longer manufactures the engine-mounted version, but if you’re lucky, you may find one on eBay.
+Sadly, Bushranger no longer manufactures the engine-mounted version, but if you’re lucky, you may find one on Amazon.

 While an RV outdoor shower isn’t a necessity, it has the potential to improve your quality of life on the road considerably.